How to Grow and Care for Dumb Cane

 A close up horizontal image of mealybugs infesting the stem of a houseplant pictured on a soft focus background.

-You’ll most often notice this pest on the undersides of the leaves and on the canes, where they hang out and suck the sap out of your plant, resulting in yellow leaves and stunted growth.
+You’ll most often notice this pest on the undersides of the leaves and on the canes, where they suck the sap out of your plant, resulting in yellow leaves and stunted growth.

 A bad enough infestation can even kill an entire plant.

-If you don’t have a huge number of insects on your plant, dip a cotton swab in rubbing alcohol and wipe it on each individual bug.
-Don’t touch the plant with the alcohol, as this can damage the foliage.
+If you don’t see a huge number of insects on your plant, dip a cotton swab in rubbing alcohol and wipe it on each individual bug.

-If you have a bigger infestation, it’s time to break out the insecticidal soap.
+If you notice a bigger infestation, it’s time to break out the insecticidal soap.

 A close up vertical image of a plastic spray bottle of Bonide Insecticidal Soap pictured on a white background.